 Schedule your group photos early.
 If you want any special group photos taken, it is best to schedule these during your cocktail hour or at the beginning of your reception to make sure everyone is present and, dare I say, sober.

 The bottom line is that the ideal wedding photography timeline has enough time built in so that the couple (and photographer) doesn’t feel rushed.
 You want to be able to ease into your big day, rather than feel like you were running a sprint down the aisle.
 Give yourself enough time and in turn you will look relaxed in your photos.
 If you would like some additional information, check out my article ‘When Should My Wedding Photographer Arrive’ and ‘What to Have Ready When the Wedding Photographer Arrives.’

-A shining example of this is Allia and Denton’s beautiful wedding in Jamaica, Queens.
-I had the pleasure of photographing these two last year.
-Their intimate wedding is a wonderful example of how you can plan a stunning wedding all on your own with a little creativity and lots of Etsy sleuthing.
-I need to give a huge shout out to the bride’s mother, Lynn, who designed not only all the flowers but also the centerpieces and guest favors.
+For all of you crafty engaged couples out there, I would also like to highlight the fact that Allia and Denton planned this wedding entirely on their own.
+With a little creativity and lots of Etsy sleuthing, your wedding can look just like Allia and Denton’s.
+I need to give a huge shout out to the bride’s mother, Lynn, who designed not only all the flowers, but also the feather centerpieces and succulent guest favors.
 Enjoy the photos, and give me a call if you need a hand with scheduling your own wedding photography timeline.

 Ceremony and reception venue: Occasions Banquet and Catering Hall